 - FedNow from the Federal Reserve (as proposed in August 2019)

-This section also explains that organizations should develop a faster payments strategy because traditional banking models are under duress from fintechs, emerging technologies, and other disrupting forces.
+This section also explains that organizations should develop a strategy because traditional banking models are under duress from fintechs, emerging technologies, and other disrupting forces.
 If proper attention isn’t devoted to faster payments, organizations run the risk of missing out on revenue and falling behind their competition.

 Getting your organization ready for the future